ka-de/cringe.live/content/en/docs/yiff_toolkit/comfyui/Optimizing ComfyUI Load Times.md

 You will need to recompress them every time the frontend gets updated because ComfyUI developers decided not to include version strings for the frontend scripts, instead, they just use `no-cache` like monkeys! 🐺

-You can also compress your `autocomplete` file for [ComfyUI-Custom-Scripts](/docs/yiff_toolkit/comfyui/custom_nodes/ComfyUI-Custom-Scripts/) but first you need to patch `autocomplete.py`:
+You can also compress your `autocomplete` file for {{< i18n-link "/docs/yiff_toolkit/comfyui/custom_nodes/ComfyUI-Custom-Scripts" "ComfyUI-Custom-Scripts" >}} but first you need to patch `autocomplete.py`:

 ```diff
 diff --git a/py/autocomplete.py b/py/autocomplete.py